project-imprimis/libprimis/doc/engine.md

 tall box without being too exaggerated.
 As a result, players can fit in 3m by 1m corridors without a problem, and crouch to fit in 2m by 1m corridors if necessary.

+As the most intensive use of models is here in the creation of actors, this section also covers the technical implementation of the game's models.

 ## 6.1 Actor Objects